helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>If you wish to reach the highest, begin at the lowest.</h3 quote>
+<h3 quote align='center'>Today's youth are told to get rich or die trying and they really shouldn't take that attitude forward with them.</h3 quote>

 ---